 A semen analysis will be performed 8 weeks following the vasectomy and you will be seen for follow up.
 Do not consider yourself sterile after the vasectomy until the semen analysis has been reviewed with you and you have been cleared to stop contraception.
 This semen analysis performed by highly trained andrology lab personnel is a more accurate assessment of sterility than home sperm tests.

 With his expertise in the male reproductive system, Dr. Kavoussi was honored to write the chapter on Surgical, radiographic, and endoscopic anatomy of the male reproductive system in the 11th edition of Campbell-Walsh textbook of Urology, as well as the chapter on vasectomy and other scrotal surgery in the 10th edition of Campbell-Walsh textbook of Urology.
 This is universally considered the premier urological textbook world-wide and is known as “the bible” of urology.

-To schedule a private consultation with the award-winning and widely recognized Dr. Kavoussi in either of our two Vasectomy Austin clinics (Westlake or South Austin), call (512) 444-1414 extension 2 or request an appointment online.
+To schedule a private consultation with the award-winning and widely recognized Dr. Kavoussi or Dr. Machen in either of our three Vasectomy Austin clinics (Westlake, South Austin and Round Rock), call (512) 444-1414 extension 2 or request an appointment online.